ScottLogic/Technology-Carbon-Standard/pages/schema/schema-documentation.md

 | verification | enum | Yes | Verification status - must be either "self reported" or "independently verified" |
 | auditor_link | string (URI) | Conditional | Link to auditor's website - required if verification is "independently verified" |

-**Conditional Requirement**: When {% include inlineCode.html code="verification" %} is set to {% include inlineCode.html code="'independently verified" %}, the {% include inlineCode.html code="auditor_link" %} field becomes required.
+**Conditional Requirement**: When {% include inlineCode.html code="verification" %} is set to {% include inlineCode.html code="'independently verified'" %}, the {% include inlineCode.html code="auditor_link" %} field becomes required.
 This ensures that claims of independent verification are supported by accessible documentation.

 ```json
 // Example with self-reported data